NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/plugin_bridges.md

 # Using the PluginBridges
 In Navigation 2 the plugins must be written in C++ because it utilizes the pluginlib which is specific for that language.
 However, in some usecases you want to write your plugins in another language.
-For this purpose the PluginBriges are provided.
+For this purpose the PluginBridges are provided.

 It provides a plugin which you can configure into Navigation2 and utilizes ROS2 services which calls an external service which runs a implementation of the desired algorithm.
 This service can be run from another node with the programming language for your choice.
 However, these can only be utilized where the PluginBridge can be written in a general matter which is only possible for a costmap layer, the planner and the controller.
 All other plugins would require different C++ code for each PluginBridge for each different external plugin implementation.